imagekitio/docs-keep-a-changelog/media-library/overview/upload-files.md

 * Custom focus area

 Define an important area in the image during upload.
-This is an optional field and is only relevant for image type files, [read here](./custom-focus-area.md).
+This is an optional field and is only relevant for image type files.
+To learn more about Custom focus area, [read here](./custom-focus-area.md).

 * Generate unique filenames with random suffixes